-Known as “Glory’s Last Shot”, three days from now the PGA Championship will kickoff at Baltusrol Golf Club in New Jersey.
-This will present the final chance for players to join Danny Willett, Dustin Johnson and Henrik Stenson as this year’s major winners.
+Known as “Glory’s Last Shot,” the PGA Championship will tee off at Quail Hollow Club in Charlotte (NC), and will present the final chance for a player to join Sergio Garica, Brooks Koepka, and Jordan Spieth as a major winner this season.

-Before we get there, here are 10 interesting facts and figures you should know about the PGA Championship.
+Before we get there, here are 10 interesting facts and figures to know about the PGA Championship.

-The first PGA Championship was played in 1916 and was was a Match Play format.
-This lasted up until 1957, where after the PGA of America decided to alter the format to Stroke Play as they had lost money and were also being pressured by the TV broadcasters to alter the format so that the big names would contend on Sunday rather than just two players fighting it out in the final.
+The first PGA Championship was played in 1916 and was was a Match Play format up until 1957.
+The PGA of America decided to alter the format to a Stroke Play format to ensure more big names were in the mix on Sundays to satisfy the demands of its new TV broadcast partners, rather than just two players fighting it out in the final.

 The winner of the Wanamaker Trophy keeps the trophy for a year before returning it the next year, to be presented to the winner.
 Walter Hagen won four back-to-back PGA Championship from 1924-27.
 In 1926, on being asked why he didn’t bring the trophy to the awards presentation, he replied that he had no intention of losing it to anyone.

 But in 1928, Leo Diegel beat Hagen in the quarter finals before going on to win the finals.
 When asked for the trophy, Hagen finally owned up that he’d lost it.
-Apparently, the previous year in Dallas, Hagen had handed over $5 and the trophy to a cab driver and asked for it be delivered to his hotel.
+Apparently, the previous year in Dallas, Hagen had handed over $5 and the trophy to a cab driver, asking for it be delivered to his hotel.
 The trophy never arrived.

 Not only has Jack Nicklaus won the PGA Championship five times, he has many other records at the championship.

 The list of winners of this major is quite extensive.
-But there are three golfers who stand out as never having won the PGA Championship.
-Both Arnold Palmer and Tom Watson are missing wins at the PGA Championship which stopped them from completing a career Grand Slam.
+But there are three golfers who stand out as never having won the PGA Championship: Arnold Palmer, Tom Watson, and Seve Ballesteros.

 Palmer has 62 wins in his career but the PGA Championship is not one of them.
 Palmer finished second three times, in ’64, ’68 and ’70.